recepsyegin/MP-Poz-Analizi/README.md

 pyttsx3
 ------------
-Could be a solution for those people who stands too much on their PC and don't want to suffer pain from neck,back ...
+Could be a solution for those people who stands too much on their PC and don't want to suffer pain from neck,back... so on